 - Want to try CactusVPN?
 Check out the website here (opens in new tab)

-All of this can be yours for an excellent $6.99 a month, billed monthly, dropping to $4.58 if you pay for a year up-front.
+All of this can be yours for an excellent $6.99 a month, billed monthly (opens in new tab), dropping to $4.08 if you pay for a year upfront (opens in new tab), or only $2.77 on the two-year plan (opens in new tab).
+(The company used to offer very limited accounts with lower prices, but these were poor value, and we're happy to see they've been dropped.)

 Privacy and logging